 However, his victory may already be moot.
 In 2015 the European Commission, following decades of pressure by activists, Green parties and member governments under pressure from powerful anti-GMO groups, hoisted the white flag and passed new legislation allowing member states to ban GMOs without the need to provide any valid scientific evidence.
 Instead, vague concerns like “town and country planning,” “land use” or “public policy” would be sufficient.

-Fidenato challenged this new EC directive once again in the European Court of Justice, but in June 2017 the court refused to rule on his case because too much time had elapsed since the new directive had been adopted.
+Fidenato challenged this new directive once again in the ECJ, but in June 2017 the court refused to rule on his case because too much time had elapsed since the new directive had been adopted.

 So now Giorgio Fidenato is back where he started.
 He plans to continue his campaign by planting insect-resistant GE maize MON810 again next season in order to avoid having to spray the insecticides used by other farmers across Europe to control the ever-present European corn borer.